 - No actions toward conversion – When you get clicks but nobody converts you may either have to work more on giving a reason for people to want to take action, or you may have to improve the conversion process.
 For that, check out our conversion optimization guide.

 - Less than 4% of a website’s visitors convert on the first visit and the most common reasons are a weak brand, distractions, not finding what they are looking for, or postponing.

 - Retargeting ads can be displayed on websites, apps, SERP, and social media, depending on the ad service you use.

 - Google Ads and Facebook are the most used retargeting platforms.
-However, Coinzilla is launching its retargeting service, exclusively for the crypto market.

 - When using retargeting, the most common goals are Awareness and Conversions.
 An awareness-focused goal needs a soft-sales approach, and ‘impressions’ is the most important metric.
 A conversion-focused goal goes along with a hard-sales approach, and ‘Click-Through Rate’ is the metric to keep an eye on.

 - Your retargeting campaign may not bring results because the initial ads have issues, you don’t get enough traffic, immediate bounce, or the conversion funnel doesn’t work.